platformsh/platformsh-docs/src/configuration/app/source-operations.md

                 git commit -m "Update Composer dependencies."
 ```

 The `update` key is the name of the operation.
-It is arbitrary, and multiple code operations can be defined.
+It is arbitrary, and multiple source operations can be defined.

 The environment resource gets a new `source-operation` action which can be triggered by the CLI: